FOR DECADES DONNA LORING ’86, ’17 Hon. L.H.D. has been advocating for others in her multiple roles as a citizen, public servant, and policy maker.

 Formal public service began for Loring in 1966 when she joined the Women’s Army Corps (WAC) and was posted to a U.S. Army base near Saigon in then-South Vietnam.
 She was one of few enlisted women in the Vietnam war who served in a combat zone and earned a combat patch.

 Several years later, Loring graduated from the Maine Criminal Justice Academy (MCJA).
 She served as the police chief for the Penobscot Nation from 1984 to 1990.
 Upon her appointment Loring became the first female MCJA graduate to become a police chief in Maine.
 During that time she earned her bachelor’s degree in political science at UMaine.
 She later became the first woman appointed head of security at Bowdoin College.

 Loring spent 12 years in the Maine State Legislature as an elected representative of the Penobscot Nation.
-(Maine’s constitution calls for both the Penobscot Nation and Passamaquoddy Tribe to elect a non-voting member of the Maine Legislature’s House of Representatives.
 The two representatives are appointed to committees and may debate legislation.
 Penobscot and Passamaquoddy citizens of voting age also elect members of the Maine House and Senate to represent the respective municipalities in which they live.)

 While in the Maine House, Loring took part in the Eleanor Roosevelt Global Leadership Institute, and was one of just 14 legislators nationwide chosen to travel to travel to Chile, where the participants learned about the country’s economic and social development, and foreign trade.